LTurret/ArisaMatsuda/README.md

 - [x] two-path communication method
   - [x] use the right condition to determine which guild
+  - [x] attachment handler
-  - [x] attachment
+  - [x] advanced attachment handler
   - [ ] reply method
   - [ ] delete method
   - [ ] edit method
   - [ ] mention method
   - [ ] support more attachment
 - [x] redesign scope integration system
+  > [!NOTE]
   > This is a small rewrite, consider using a reliable method to future maintenance
 - [ ] fix all `desperate` functions
   - [x] join
   - [ ] ouen
   - [ ] buttons
-- [ ] `zenMode` - Enabling will remove all channel to make less notification, disable it can put all roles back.
+- [ ] zenMode - Enabling will remove all channel to make less notification, disable it can put all roles back.
-- [ ] Twitter url fix automations.
+- [x] Twitter url fix automations.
   - [x] resent with vx prefix.
-  - [ ] fetch all information in the tweet then resent.
+  - [x] fetch all information in the tweet then resend.
+  - [x] rework a new one

 ## License